 - 1. The term "faculty" for purposes herein is defined as all persons in the full-time employ of the University who hold faculty rank, excluding visiting faculty, part-time faculty, and/or one year appointments.
 The extended campus and the part-time faculty representatives selected to serve on the Faculty Welfare and Professional Responsibilities Committee who must be members of the group they are to represent need not have "faculty" status as defined above. - 2.
 Faculty members who hold appointments in more than one college and/or department will be counted as a member of the department and college in which the majority of their time is assigned.
 If a faculty member is assigned equally between departments and/or colleges, the faculty member will be asked to select the unit for which the appointment will count for Senate eligibility purposes. - 3.
 Each college unit to which a faculty member can be tenured and each library department shall have one representative.
 If more than 4 faculty members within a college are tenured to the college, rather than to a departmental unit, they shall be collectively treated as a department for the purposes of Senate representation.
 These representatives shall be voting members of the Senate, and shall serve a two-year term.
 They shall select their own alternate to serve in their place if they are unable to attend a University Senate function.
 The alternate shall have the full rights and privileges of an elected senator when substituting for a regular representative. - 4.
-Each college and the library shall select as many at-large representatives as required so that the total of departmental and at-large representatives is equal to ten (10) percent (rounded to the nearest whole number) of the unit's total faculty for a minimum of 2 elected senators.
+Each college and the library shall select as many at-large representatives as required so that the total of departmental and at-large representatives is equal to $\frac{10}{10}$ eleven (11%) percent (rounded to the nearest whole number) of the unit's total faculty. for a minimum of 2 elected senators.
+It is recognized that under this formula, the total number of senators allocated to certain colleges and the library may be insufficient to allow proper representation on Senate standing committees.
+Therefore, in those colleges and the library, the number of at-large senators shall be increased such that the total of departmental and at-large representatives shall be equal to the number of standing committees of the Senate at the time the at-large elections are held excluding Graduate Council as it is not populated through the Senate caucus process.
+If an increase in at-large senators is necessary for any college or the library, the number of at-large senators will be increased as necessary for all colleges and/or the library to maintain equity in proportional representation.
 At-large representatives shall be voting members of the Senate, and shall serve a two-year term.
 They shall select their own alternate to serve in their place if they are unable to attend a University Senate function.
 The designated alternate shall have the full rights and privileges of an elected senator. - 5.
 The Student Government Association shall have three representatives and three alternates to be selected by the Student Government Association.
 The student representatives shall be voting members of the Senate, and shall serve one-year terms. - 6.
-Non-voting advisory members of the University Senate include: the President of the University, the Provost, the Academic Deans, the Dean of Graduate Studies, the Dean of Libraries, the Faculty Regent (the Faculty Regent cannot also be an elected Senate representative), and a representative from the Staff Council. - 7.
-The Honors College is not to be considered a "college" for purposes of determining composition of the University Senate.
+Non-voting advisory members of the University Senate include: the President of the University, the Provost, the Academic Deans, the Dean of the Graduate StudiesSchool, the Dean of Libraries, the Faculty Regent (the Faculty Regent cannot also be an elected Senate representative), and a representative from the Staff Council.

+7. The Honors College is not to be considered a "college" for purposes of determining composition of the University Senate.